 - After two hours, lower the temperature to 130°F. Flip the banana slices from the other side for another two hours.
-Keep that temperature for 6 hours until fully-dried.
+Keep that temperature for 6 – 8 hours until fully dried.

 - Test the bananas’ dryness.
 A leathery and crispy texture is enough.

-Let it cool before removing from the trays and before packaging.
+Let it cool before removing dried banana chips from the trays and before packaging.

 Drying bananas in the microwave

 Unlike sun-dried bananas, microwave-dried bananas won’t last long.
-It could be the fastest way to dry bananas but you’ll have to consume it within the day.
+It could be the fastest way to dry bananas but you’ll have to consume them within the day.